Results of the Work – 1/26/18

 Bob

-I hope your day was blessed and you felt the presence of the Lord.
-I had a good day on campus and two girls Amber and Cydney each prayed to receive Jesus.
+I hope your day was blessed in the Lord.
+I had a very good day on campus and Savannah, Grace and John each prayed with me to receive Jesus today.

 In Him,